ddttom/doc2web/README.md

 - Track changes visualization and handling
 - Exact DOCX numbering preservation through XML introspection
 - Section IDs for direct navigation to numbered headings and paragraphs
+- Return to top button for improved navigation and user experience

 The app treats generated CSS and HTML as ephemeral - they are regenerated for each document based on its unique structure.
 All styling is extracted from the DOCX XML structure, not hardcoded patterns.